al1brn/geonodes/README.md

     mat_indices = cube.material_index

-    # We can combine the two integers to set the new indices of the cube
+    # We can combine the two Integer instances to set the new indices of the cube

     cube.set_material_index(material_index=(mat_indices + offset) % 3)